Chapter 11:

 Vagrants of Aeridor Valeria

-The word was a spark in a tinderbox.
+The word was a spark dropped into a tinderbox.
 The assembly erupted.
-A low murmur of whispers swelled into a chaotic din as nobles and courtiers began to argue amongst themselves, their voices overlapping in a frantic cacophony.
-Not a single person contested the envoy's count.
+A low murmur of whispers rapidly swelled into a chaotic din as nobles and courtiers began to argue amongst themselves, their voices overlapping in a frantic cacophony.
+Not a single person contested the envoy’s count.
 The truth struck me with the force of a physical blow, knocking the air from my lungs: they could not see the luminous, beautiful woman who hovered just above the stone, a phantom limb of reality that only I could perceive.

-The commotion from the crowd persisted, a frantic debate over the fate of these three so-called "heroes," who, with their bloodstains and bruised faces, looked anything but heroic.
+The commotion from the crowd persisted, a frantic debate over the fate of these three so-called “heroes,” who, with their bloodstains and bruised faces, looked anything but.
 The King, his face a mask of regal astonishment, conferred with a council of robed elders in hushed, urgent tones.
 He was clearly staggered by the shock of summoning one failure, let alone a trio of them.

 “NO!”
 The King’s voice, a raw scream of unadulterated fury, suddenly ripped through the hall, silencing all other sound.
 His features twisted into a grotesque mask of rage.
 “This cannot be!
 Not again!
 It is not possible!”